oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Auth_Mechanisms_in_OCI.md

 ## Session token-based authentication
 Follow below steps to use Session token-based authentication -
 1. Set Up Config file inside the container.
 This is needed to generate session token.
-You can skip this step if you already have a valid config for a user.
+You can skip this step if you already have a valid config(with API key and Session Token) for a user.
+In that case, you can copy the config file inside the container at /cd3user/.oci

    <br> ```oci session authenticate --no-browser```
    <br> Follow the questions and proceed to generate the config file and public/pruivate key pair at /cd3user/.oci